Contrarian Corpus

 14.2% Q2 2009 annualized, up from 11.9% in 2006

-20-year inmate population CAGR
+Inmate population 20-year CAGR

-5% — growth regardless of economic cycles
+5% — grows regardless of economic cycle

-Private capture of incremental growth
+Private capture of incremental inmate growth

 Interest coverage ratio